Currently, our practitioners are mostly located in Sydney. However, online sessions are available for everyone.

 • The Australian Doula College provides you with some options of Doulas whilst contributing a little more information on their roles.

 • Bodhi Holistic Hub provides a few options for Doulas, they are all carefully vetted and verified, giving you peace of mind you’ll be in good hands.
+Book a session here with one of our Doula practitioners.

 "Birth is not only about making babies.
 Birth is about making mothers - strong, competent, capable who trust themselves and their inner strenght."